RedHatInsights/compliance-backend/README.md

 ### Basic Auth Platform Credentials

 Basic authentication ([`platform_basic_auth` option](config/settings/development.yml))
-might be needed for platform services such as inventory, rbac, and remediations.
+might be needed for platform services such as inventory and rbac.
-Anything not deployed locally will require basic auth instead of using an identity header (i.e. rbac, remediations).
+Anything not deployed locally will require basic auth instead of using an identity header (i.e. rbac).

 ### Disabling Prometheus